TommasoPascucci/IS6813-Portfolio/README.md

 # Swire Coca Cola Capstone
 ## Business problem summary
 Swire Coca Cola is one of the largest coca cola packers and distributors.
 Their business model is utilizing either red or white trucks, with white trucks being a third distributor and red trucks being their own fleet.
+SCCU plans to optimize logistics by transitioning customers selling below a specific annual volume to an Alternate Route to Market (ARTM) or white truck delivery.
+This is intended to reduce delivery costs and improve operational efficiency.
+However, this approach poses a risk: some customers on the ARTM list may have the potential to exceed this volume threshold (and become very high volume Customers) through the organic growth of their business, or with active support from SCCU.
+Moving these growth-ready, or high-growth-potential customers to ARTM prematurely could hinder SCCU revenue growth and long-term business opportunities, as we do not have the same level of contact with Customers using ARTM.
  The objective of this project is to develop a predictive/classification model to determine whether a customer will be high or low growth, specifically in identifying important attributes, empowering Swire to make better-informed decisions

 ## Project objective